Rideau Hall

-Rideau Hall (officially Government House) is the official residence in Ottawa of both the Canadian monarch and their representative, the governor general of Canada.
-It stands in Canada's capital on a 88 acre estate at 1 Sussex Drive, with the main building consisting of approximately 175 rooms across 9500 m2, and 27 outbuildings around the grounds.
-Rideau Hall's site lies outside the centre of Ottawa.
-It is one of two official royal residences maintained by the federal Crown, the other being the Citadelle of Quebec.
+Rideau Hall (officially Government House) is the official residence of the governor general of Canada, the representative of the monarch of Canada.
+Located in Ottawa, the capital of the country, on a 88 acre estate at 1 Sussex Drive, the main building consists of approximately 175 rooms across 9500 m2, and 27 outbuildings around the grounds.
+Rideau Hall's site lies just outside the centre of Ottawa.
+It is one of two official vice-regal residences maintained by the federal Crown, the other being the Citadelle of Quebec.
+It is also used as the official residence of the monarch of Canada, when he is in Canada.

 Most of Rideau Hall is used for state affairs, only 500 m2 of its area being dedicated to private living quarters, while additional areas serve as the offices of the Canadian Heraldic Authority and the principal workplace of the governor general and their staff; either the term Rideau Hall, as a metonym, or the formal idiom Government House is employed to refer to this bureaucratic branch.
 Officially received at the palace are foreign heads of state, both incoming and outgoing ambassadors and high commissioners to Canada, and Canadian Crown ministers for audiences with either the viceroy or the sovereign, should the latter be in residence.
 Rideau Hall is likewise the location of many Canadian award presentations and investitures, where prime ministers and other members of the federal Cabinet are sworn in, and where federal writs of election are "dropped", among other ceremonial and constitutional functions.

 Rideau Hall and the surrounding grounds were designated as a National Historic Site of Canada in 1977.
 The house is open to the public for guided tours throughout the year; approximately 200,000 visitors tour Rideau Hall annually.
 Since 1934, the Federal District Commission (now the National Capital Commission) has managed the grounds.

 Name

 The name Rideau Hall was chosen by Thomas McKay for his villa, drawing inspiration from the Rideau Canal which he had helped construct, though the house was also known colloquially as McKay's Castle.
 Once the house became the official residence of the governor general, it was termed formally as Government House.
-But, Rideau Hall stuck as the informal name and the existence of two names for the building led to some issue: in 1889 the viceregal consort, the Lady Stanley of Preston, was rebuked by Queen Victoria for calling the house Rideau Hall; it was to be Government House, as in all other Empire capitals.
+However, Rideau Hall stuck as the informal name, and the existence of two names for the building led to some issue: in 1889 the viceregal consort, the Lady Stanley of Preston, was rebuked by Queen Victoria for calling the house Rideau Hall; it was to be Government House, as in all other Empire capitals.
 Today, however, Rideau Hall is the commonly accepted term for the house, with Government House remaining only in use for very formal or legal affairs; for example, royal proclamations will finish with the phrase: "At Our Government House, in Our City of Ottawa [...]"